 Are Pets Allowed on Flights During Summer?

 In some parts of the world, mainly some of the hotter states of the United States, e.g. Arizona, many airlines have restrictions on transporting pets in the hold over the summer.
 (There are also sometimes restrictions on flying pets in the hold during winter in colder parts of the world.)
-Note that I haven’t come across similar restrictions within Australia.
+Note that I haven’t come across similar temperature restrictions for flying pets in Australia.

-If this could apply to the airport that you are flying from or to, check with your airline in advance, so that you can look into other options if you must transport your pet, or perhaps decide to not bring your pet along.
+If this could apply to the airport that you are flying from or to, check with your airline in advance if there are temperature restrictions, so that you can look into other options if you must transport your pet, or perhaps decide to not bring your pet along.